-For this travel group, I’m able to offer three categories of fully accessible staterooms – Interior (no windows), Veranda (a balcony), and Concierge Class (a veranda with more amenities).
+For this travel group, I’m still able to offer two categories of fully accessible staterooms – Interior (no windows) and Oceanview (window only).

 The following quotes are per person, double occupancy, and include all taxes and port fees.
 This means I can create a booking with the group rate for only two people per stateroom.
-However, if you will be traveling with more than two people, I can create your booking outside the group with the prevailing rate, then attach your reservation to the group so that you’re eligible for any group benefits.
-Quadruple occupancy accessible Sky Suites are still available and can easily be added to the group; please contact me for fares.
+If you are traveling with a caregiver, friends, or family members who don’t require an accessible stateroom, please contact me for fares.